ld4l-labs/marc2rdf-validator/README.md

 The Library of Congress marc2bibframe converter (https://github.com/lcnetdev/marc2bibframe) was the original working implementation.
 The LD4L-Labs MARC to Extended-Bibframe converter (https://github.com/ld4l-labs/bib2lod) and the LOC marc2bibframe2 xslt converter (https://github.com/lcnetdev/marc2bibframe2) are also included as reference implementations, but we expect to include other converters as they appear and become viable or desirable to use in LD4L/LD4P projects (for example, the ALIADA tool's ability to convert to various RDF models: https://github.com/ALIADA/aliada-tool).
 This framework should support any viable converters that exist that are able to be called independently as described below.

+# Adding tests

+If you would like to request that a test be created in order to test a specific converter and a specific converter output, please submit an issue here (https://github.com/ld4l-labs/marc2rdf-validator/issues) and apply the `Write a test` label.
+Please be as specific as possible about the kind of test required, the converter(s) to be used, and the conversion expectations (what the converter <em>should</em> produce).
+If you also have specific a specific MARC record or snippet and a specific sparql query that should be used with the requested test, please provide those as well.

+You can also contribute your own tests as described below (see: [Contributing fixes, enhancements, new tests, or new converter helpers](#contributing-fixes-enhancements-new-tests-or-new-converter-helpers))

 # Approach
 Here we provide a framework for calling external converter code to convert a single MARC record fragment into an RDF::Graph object; the framework then provides tests for evaluating the resulting graph.